Indian police arrest Sikh separatist Amritpal Singh after month-long hunt

-Preacher in the northwestern state of Punjab where Sikhs are in the majority, has revived talk of an independent Sikh homeland and stoked fears of a return to violence that killed tens of thousands of people in the 1980s and 90s.
+PA Sikh religious leader, Jasbir Singh Rodde, said Singh surrendered to police after offering morning prayers at a Sikh shrine in Moga.

-Indian police have arrested Sikh separatist Amritpal Singh after searching for him for more than a month, a state police official said, a move against the revival of an independent homeland in the state of Punjab bordering Pakistan.
+Sikh separatist Amritpal Singh has surrendered to police, after more than a month on the run, and he was subsequently arrested by police in a move seen as a government response against the revival of an independent homeland in the state of Punjab bordering Pakistan.

 The rise of Singh, a preacher in the northwestern state of Punjab where Sikhs are in the majority, has revived talk of an independent Sikh homeland and stoked fears of a return to violence that killed tens of thousands of people in the 1980s and early 1990 s during a Sikh insurgency.